 Cades Cove is one of the true wonders of the Smoky Mountains.

-Known for sweeping views, wildlife viewing and connection to pre-national park history, the Cove is the single-most popular destination for Great Smoky Mountains National Park visitors.
+Known for sweeping views, wildlife watching and connection to pre-national park history, the Cove is the single most popular destination for Great Smoky Mountains National Park visitors.

 It sees more than two million people coming to this section of the park annually.

 How, you might ask, can there be hidden gems in a place so well visited?

 Well, Cades Cove is vast with a history that predates settlers arriving in the valley and carving a life in the wilderness.

 It is possible to ride the Loop Road, soak in the sights, get out and explore the cabins, the barns, the churches and graveyards and still not see everything Cades Cove has to offer.